Wireless Networking

 WI-FI

-Wi-Fi is a technology that allows devices to connect to the internet wirelessly using radio waves.
+Wi-Fi lets devices access the internet wirelessly using radio waves.

 Common Wi-Fi standards: